-Clover Health Investments Corp (NASDAQ: CLOV) has struggled over the past month, declining to 52 week lows of $6.31 a share (a 36.9% decline from the PIPE offering price).
-Despite the decline, Clover is the fastest growing Medicare Advantage insurer in the United States.
+Clover Health Investments Corp (NASDAQ: CLOV) has struggled over the past month, declining by 33%.
+Despite the recent decline, Clover is the fastest growing Medicare Advantage insurer in the United States.
 The company serves more than 66,300 members all in the United States.
 Clover Health stock initially caught the attention of investors after SPAC Billionaire Chamath Palihapitiya announced his intentions to make the company public via a reverse merger.
 Now trading as a public company, we will breakdown what investors need to know about Clover Health’s stock forecast for 2022.

 Table of contents

-What are analysts forecasting for Clover Health stock in 2022?
+What are analysts forecasting for CLOV stock in 2022?

 Firstly, the general consensus amongst Wallstreet analysts is neutral with the average 12 month price target is $10.60 a share (28% downside).
 Here are recent price targets investors should know about: